momentum-mod/docs/_posts/guides/2019-08-23-guide_install-css-assets.md

 ## Getting CSS files

-inside SteamCMD, type or paste each of the following line in the order :
+Inside SteamCMD, type or paste each of the following line in the order:
 - `login anonymous`
 - `force_install_dir ./css`
 - `app_update 232330 validate`